-To strengthen the connection between citizens of Trinidad and Tobago and our coral reefs.
+To connect citizens of Trinidad and Tobago and our coral reefs.
 To show how we impact coral reefs by creating visual opportunities for people to experience coral reefs and other undersea marine environments.

 The Full Picture